qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - How do I write a new email?
 - how can I write a new mail?
 - how can I write a new email?
+- I want to write a new email.

 ## intent:after_add_email_accounts_to_email_assistant
 - what should I do after I added my email accounts to email assistant?
 - after I added my email accounts to email assistant what can I do?
 - after I added my email accounts to email assistant what should I do?
+- What do I need to do after I add my email account to my email assistant?
+- After I add email account to email assistant, need to do?

 ## intent:diff_email_assistant_and_easilydo
 - What's the difference between Email Assistant and EasilyDo?
 - EasilyDo and Email Assistant What is the difference
 - the difference between Email Assistant and EasilyDo
+- I want to know the difference between Email Assistant and EasilyDo?
+- can you tell me the difference between Email Assistant and EasilyDo?

 ## intent:same_username_from_easilydo
 - Can I log in email assistant with my same username from EasilyDo?
 - Can I log in to the email assistant with the username of EasyDo?
 - Is the account of EasilyDo and Email Assistant the same?
 - Are EasilyDo and Email Assistant accounts common?
+- Can I log in to the email assistant from Easilydo with the same username
+- log in to the email assistant from Easilydo with the same username
+- log in to the email assistant with the username of EasyDo

 ## intent:diff_preferences_email_assistant_and_easilydo
 - Why are my preferences in Email Assistant and EasilyDo different?
 - What is the difference between Email Assistant and EasilyDo options？
 - my preferences in Email Assistant and EasilyDo different
+- Why do I have different preferences for Email Assistant and EasilyDo
+- Why am I in Email Assistant and EasilyDo different preferences
+- different preferences for Email Assistant and EasilyDo
+- the difference between Email Assistant and EasilyDo options